Do Not Disturb for Screen Sharing: Windows, Mac, and Linux Setup Guide (2026)

 Short answer

-Enable Focus Assist on Windows, Focus on Mac, or Do Not Disturb on Linux before every screen share.
-Then add a browser-level blur tool as a second layer.
+Enable Focus Assist or Do Not Disturb on Windows, Focus on Mac, or DND on Linux before every screen share.
+Then add a browser-level blur layer for sidebars, unread badges, and previews that DND cannot hide.

 Direct answer

 Turn on your operating system's Do Not Disturb mode before sharing your screen.
-On Windows use Focus Assist, on Mac use Focus, and on Linux use your desktop environment's DND toggle.
-For full protection, also use a browser extension to blur any leftover sensitive content.
+On Windows use Focus or Focus Assist, on Mac use Focus, and on Linux use your desktop environment's DND toggle.
+For full protection, also hide or blur any browser content that remains visible inside the shared window.

 Step-by-step